A chatbot named Riley will train volunteers to respond to LGBTQ youth in crisis

 According to reports released by the Trevor Project, the largest LGBTQ crisis intervention nonprofit in the country, 1.8 million LGBTQ youth in the U.S. seriously consider suicide every year.
 A suicide attempt among that demographic occurs every 45 seconds; 54% of those young people report they don’t get the mental help they need.

 To help correct that life-threatening gap in assistance, 700 counselors from the Trevor Project respond to issues, including suicidal thoughts, reported by LGBTQ youth via its online digital chat support, called TrevorChat and TrevorText.
 Before they are deployed to respond, the counselors receive intensive training in how to deal with such sensitive issues.
 Now, in partnership with Google.org, the organization has developed a “crisis contact simulator” to help streamline a core part of the training: role-playing.
-Staff members used to play the roles of at-risk youth, but now it’s down to Riley: a chatbot-like tool that simulates a genderqueer person in crisis.
+Staff members play the roles of at-risk youth, but now joining the team is Riley: a chatbot-like tool that simulates a genderqueer person in crisis.

 Riley is a genderqueer youth from North Carolina whose coming out to friends didn’t go so well.
 They have a supportive family but are anxious about coming out to them, for fear of them thinking they’re a “freak” or kicking them out of the house.
 Riley’s not suicidal but has had suicidal thoughts in the past.
 The AI bot was trained with data including transcripts from the past human versions of the role-plays, and “a paragraph describing the most salient emotional and biographical details of Riley’s story,” says Dan Fichter, Trevor’s head of AI and engineering.
 The tool was continually tested, tweaked, and refined in collaboration with Google developers.